espace/ftman/README.md

 FTMan is a platform that allows end users to manage their Google Fusiontables in a user-friendly form.
 It basiclly provides the CRUD operations for any Fusiontable in simple 3 forms (Listing Form - Adding Form - Editing Form).

+FTMan allows you to define your fusiontables in an XML file which is located in *backend/tables.xml*.
+In this file you can:
+1. Determine which tables you want to manage with FTMan.
+2. Rename the columns names to be more firendly.
+3. Define the fields types (Textarea - Date - ForignKey - etc).
+4. Define the validation types for each column (Required - Mail - URL - Date - etc)

 ## Installation

 Based on Python 2.7 and Django 1.4.1